 5 A’s customer journey mapping framework

-This alternate approach to customer journey mapping helps organise the themes for analysis through both the eyes of the customer (above the line) and your organisation (below the line) – exploring key touch points, systems, processes, pain points and opportunities.
+This alternate approach to customer journey mapping helps organize the themes for analysis through both the eyes of the customer (above the line) and your organisation (below the line) – exploring key touchpoints, systems, processes, pain points and opportunities.

 The 5 A’s are:

 - Attract – How are customers attracted to and informed of the service or product?

 - Accept – How does the customer enter into dealings with your organisation?

 - Adopt – How does the customer interact throughout the entire experience?

 - Amplify – How do you leave the customer feeling at the end of the interaction?

 - Advance – How do you follow up with customers and extend the current relationship?

-Building the future state experience
+3. Building the future state experience

 The future state experience is crucial because it allows you to envision what you want your customers to think and feel when they’re experiencing your product.

-Once you have identified your root cause, you still need to prove or disprove it using data.
-When you investigate you might find that it’s not what you thought.
-Start by writing down a specific problem statement or pain point your team is trying to solve, ask the question of ‘why’ the problem occurs, and write down the answer below the problem.
-Then keep using the why question to the previous answer, until you get to the real cause of the problem.
+Once you have identified your root cause, you need to prove or disprove it using data.
+When you investigate you might find that the situation isn’t what you thought.
+Start by writing down a specific problem statement or pain point your team is trying to solve, ask the question of ‘why’ the problem occurs, and write down the answer below the problem, referring to your CX data dashboard and analysis tools.
+Then keep using the why question to the previous answer, until you get to the ultimate cause of the problem.

 Brainstorming new strategies

 Brainstorming is a structured technique used to apply a different way of thinking to generate and explore new ideas.
-Brainstorming is traditionally done as a collaborative effort, by bringing together the right people with the right knowledge to help solve your problem.
-To get the most out the session and the people involved, brainstorming works best when you first apply divergent thinking without limitations, then converge on appropriate ideas to explore in more detail.
+Brainstorming is typically done as a collaborative effort, by bringing together the right people with the right knowledge to help solve your problem.
+To get the most out of the session and the people involved, brainstorming works best when you first apply divergent thinking without limitations, then converge on appropriate ideas to explore in more detail.
 This means considering all angles, before narrowing on designing a solution that best meets the needs of your customers.

 The four main brainstorm techniques are:

 - Classic – Generate as many ideas as possible and score all

-- What If? – Ask “what if” three times.
+- What if? – Ask “what if” three times.
 For example, for a problem of high customer turnover ask “what if we halved the price?”

-- Wrong Way– Deliberately try to generate bad ideas.
-For example, if you were trying to improve customer retention, ask “what could we do to drive our customers away?
+- Wrong way – Deliberately try to generate bad ideas.
+For example, if you were trying to improve customer retention, ask “what could we do to drive our customers away?”

 Customer experience design development

-The experience design process is a method to further develop initiatives subsequent to your customer journey mapping and opportunities brainstorming session.
-This agile process ensures unproven ideas are stopped and retired, and viable ideas are further developed into a business case to incite action.
+The experience design process is a method to further develop initiatives after you’ve run customer journey mapping and opportunities brainstorming sessions.
+This agile process ensures unproven ideas are stopped and retired, and new, viable ideas are further developed into a business case to incite action.

 Applying measurement to your new CX strategy

 Now you understand what touchpoints and interactions you want to measure and improve, creating a system to do this is the next step.
 This is where most companies turn to customer experience software.
 Customer experience software is the system of record and action for experience data.
 Customer experience platforms are tools for companies to measure, report, analyse and take action on the human feedback from customers.
 Getting to know what to look for in a customer experience software platform is a topic for another article.
-Luckily, we have covered that topic here:

 By designing a CX strategy for your business you can deliver great customer experience and meet their needs.
-To learn more about designing a CX strategy for your business, download the Customer Experience Design Toolkit.
+To learn more about designing a CX strategy for your business, download the Customer experience design toolkit.